Tottenham 0-1 Manchester United: 3 reasons why Spurs lost the important match

 #1.
 Lack of midfield options for Tottenham

 There was a big concern for the Spurs fans when Sissoko went down in the first half.
 The Frenchman was eventually replaced by Erik Lamela as Spurs didn’t have many options.
-Wanyama, Eric Dier and Moura are all injured and signing a midfielder.
+Wanyama, Eric Dier and Moura are all injured.

 Son Heung-Min is leaving for the Asia Cup and he would be not available for the next the weeks at least.
 Moussa Dembele is on the Chinese radar for a big money move.
 And if Sissoko is injured for a long time, it will leave Spurs with many boots to fill in the team.
 18-year-old Oliver Skipp is the only current option for the next match and Pochettino doesn’t seem to have the confidence in including him in the starting line-up.